Céphas Bansah: Appointment

-In 1987, Céphas Bansah was chosen to be the developmental chief based on his status as a native living abroad solely to help spearhead the development of his people.
-Despite his new responsibilities, Céphas Bansah has decided to continue living in Germany, as he felt he could do more to help his people from abroad.
+In 1987, Céphas Bansah was given the honorary title of "developmental chief" (Ngoryifia) based on his status as a native living abroad to promote development efforts in the Gbi traditional area.
+Céphas Bansah has decided to continue living in Germany, as he felt he could do more to help his people from abroad.
 He now runs a workshop of his own in Ludwigshafen, and is in regular contact with his family in Ghana, who he visits a few times a year.
+The Gbi Traditional Council made a press release in 2014 stating that, contrary to German and English language reports describing Bansah as a "king", his title of Developmental Chief ("Ngoryifia") is honorary, has been bestowed to a number of different people by the Council, and can be revoked.
+The Gbi traditional area is instead led by a Paramount Chief ("Fiaga"), who is presently Togbega Gabusu VI.

 Charity

-Throughout the years, Céphas Bansah has been able to realize several supportive ventures.
-Soon after his coronation, he established a non-profit organization to raise funds for the people of Hohoe.
+He has established a non-profit organization to raise funds for the people of Hohoe.
 In Ludwigshafen, he was able through his good relations with the farmers to collect containers full of water pumps and pipes.
 They were shipped to Ghana and served to supply many people's homes with clean drinking water.
 Further items such as electricity poles and a new church bell for the Hohoe Evangelical Presbyterian Church were sent in subsequent containers.
 The town's hospital, which had been understaffed and inadequately equipped, was much improved by donations of medical equipment, wheelchairs, ambulance vehicles, and twenty-two German doctors.
 He also supervised the construction of a new bridge over the River Dayi, replacing a dangerously unstable earlier bridge, and with the assistance of the town of Heiligkreuzsteinach and a private donor, built a jail to house women and children so that they will no longer have to be housed with male detainees.